silentDoc/processing_gfx/NoiseTheory/relatedtopicsapplications.md

 Notice how the function is not a straight line from 0 to 1, but is has some degree of curve provided by the trigonometric function.
 That curve is the smooth factor that we can see in transition between lattices in our noise.

 ## Original Perlin Fade Function
-In his original article, Ken Perlin proposed the following fade function to be used along a linear interpolation.
+In his original article, Ken Perlin **proposed the following fade function to be used along a linear interpolation**.
 The function was really simple and looks like this:

 ```math
 \begin{aligned}